Foster Care Review Board

 Volunteer Requirements

-How to Apply for a FCRB Local Board Position
+How to Apply for FCRB Local Board Position

 The FCRB welcomes all community members who are interested in the welfare of foster children.
 NO specific qualifications are necessary in order to serve on a board.
 We seek board members who bring a wealth of experience, cultural diversity, and a willingness to work in a team environment to the Board.
 Potential volunteers are required to complete an application, undergo a background check, complete an informal interview process, and participate in monthly case reviews.